-Loads: Normal and Early retirement costs were loaded by 8% to reflect lump sums payable at retirement.
+Adjustments: Normal and Early retirement costs were loaded by 8% to reflect lump sums payable at retirement but not available in the active data.
+Retiree liabilities were increased 1% to account for pop-up retiree benefits.

 Post-Retirement Subsidy: 60% of future retirees were assumed to elect to receive the post-retirement health subsidy.